3dshackstimemachine/yo-kai-editors/README.md

 launch yokai watch
 your save should be edited!

-# IT IS NOT MY FAULT IF YOU CORRUPT YOUR SAVE FILE, YOU MAYBE DID A WRONG CHANGE
+# MAKING A WRONG CHANGE COULD CORRUPT YOUR SAVEFILE, DO NOT BLAME TOGENYAN OR ANYONE INVLOVED IN THE EDITOR!